organicrails/organicrails.github.io/_posts/2015-07-29-Billtrail.md

 {% endhighlight %}

-Last but not least, don't be like me and forget to declare your **Transactions** resources in your `routes.rb` (took me a while to figure out the error...).
+Last but not least, don't be like me and forget to declare your **Transactions** resources in your `routes.rb` (took me a while to realize the error...).

 **_routes.rb_**
 {% highlight ruby %}